mydrive/capistrano-deploytags/README.md

 A little use of `grep` and you can easily get the history for a particular (e.g. `git tag -l -n1 | grep dev`).

+It should be noted that the names used when tags are created are the local user name on the box where the deployment is done.

 Helpful Git Config
 ------------------
 You might find it useful to add this to your ~/.gitconfig in order